w11k/Tydux/doc/getting-started.md

 ## State

-Normal classes are used to represent and store the state of the application.
+Normal classes are used to represent the state of the application.
 To implement the state in our app, we need a `Todo` and a `TodoState` class.
 However, only the latter is relevant for Tydux.
+The former simply serves for demonstration purposes.

+The `TodoState` class contains all the state, modelled as normal class properties, that we want to manage with Tydux.

 ```
 export class Todo {